influxdata/docs-v2/content/flux/v0.x/data-types/basic/uinteger.md

 {{% note %}}
 #### Round float values before converting to uintegers
-When converting a [float](/flux/v0.x/data-types/basic/float/) value to a uinteger, Flux _truncates_ the float value at the decimal.
-To round float values to the nearest whole number:
+Being Flux _truncates_ the [float](/flux/v0.x/data-types/basic/float/) value at the decimal when converting to a uinteger, for example `12.54` to `12`, you may want to round float values to the nearest whole number `12.54` to `13` before converting.
+To do this:

 1. Import the [`math` package](/flux/v0.x/stdlib/math/).
 2. Use [`math.round()`](/flux/v0.x/stdlib/math/round/) to round the the float value